annycahlibunao/annycahlibunao/README.md

 - 🔭 I’m currently working on University studies and projects

-- 🌱 I’m currently learning Java, SQL, and JavaScript
+- 🌱 I’m currently learning Java, HTML, and CSS

-- 📍 Goals: learn backend development and secure a good internship
+- 📍 Goals: learn backend development and secure an internship

 - 📫 How to reach me: annycahlibunao08@gmail.com